-Children living with disabilities are at approximately 3 times more at risk to experience maltreatment when compared to children who are not living with special needs or disabilities.
-Child maltreatment refers to physical, sexual and emotional abuse and neglect.
+Children living with disabilities are at approximately 3 times more at risk to experience maltreatment when compared to children who are not living with special needs or disabilities.1 Child maltreatment refers to physical, sexual and emotional abuse and neglect.

-The Individuals with Disabilities Education Act (IDEA) identifies children as living with a disability if they have a hearing impairment (including deafness), an intellectual disability, visual impairment or blindness, a speech or language impairment, orthopedic impairment, serious emotional disturbance, autism, traumatic brain injury, learning disabilities, or anyone who needs special education services.
+The Individuals with Disabilities Education Act (IDEA) identifies children as living with a disability if they have a hearing impairment (including deafness), an intellectual disability, visual impairment or blindness, a speech or language impairment, orthopedic impairment, serious emotional disturbance, autism, traumatic brain injury, learning disabilities, or anyone who needs special education services.2 emotional conditions, and who require health and related services beyond that required by children generally.3 Taken together, these definitions cover situations spanning children with severe medical conditions, who are technology-dependent (such as one living at home on a ventilator), to children who are mildly affected, such as with attention-deficit disorder (who may need only minimal classroom modifications to facilitate their learning style).